 If she were stuck on an island with only one set of TV series DVDs, Alison would want to have Six Feet Under with her.

-On the school's website, Alison is featured among the notable alumni of the theater program of the California Institute of the Arts.
+On the school's website, Alison is featured among the notable alumni of the theater program of the California Institute of the Arts, where she received a BFA in Acting.

 In 2007, Alison won an Indy Award for her portrayal of Ophelia in the Rubicon Theatre production of Hamlet.